bokiex/Spick/README.md

 ## Prerequisites

-Makre sure all of these are running and installed on your local machine before you start the project:
+Make sure all of these are running and installed on your local machine before you start the project:

 -   Docker
 -   Node.js